Colleague Dress Standards for Customer Facing Roles

 The guidelines below set out common dress standards applicable to all customer facing roles in the Society’s business groups.
 In addition, please also refer to your individual business trading group section for additional dress standards applicable to your business group.

-If you work in one of our support centres (including head office), energy or phone co-op, a different dress code applies to you and can be found here.
+If you work in one of our support centres (including head office), a different dress code applies to you and can be found here.

 This policy is non-contractual and the Society may amend it at any time.